shinj37/rv321_riscv/README.md

 ## Overview

-This project implements a 32-bit RISC-V processor core conforming to the RV32I base integer instruction set.
-The design is written in SystemVerilog and is optimized for the Gowin GW2AR-18 FPGA found on the Tang Nano 20K board.
-SIMD extensions for parallel data processing will be added to enhance multimedia and DSP capabilities.
+This project is still in development, with the end goal of implementing the RISC-V RV32I instruction set on the Tang Nano 20k FPGA development board.
+Current features include the RV32I base ISA written in System Verilog.
+I am currently working on implementing performance optimization using Pipelining and hazard handling.

 ### Current Features